 Hello, I’m Megan!

-👩🏻🏫 I am an PhD candidate in art history at the University of Delaware, where I study Atlantic world art and material culture.
+👩🏻🏫 I am a PhD candidate in art history at the University of Delaware, where I study Atlantic world art and material culture.

 🔎 My research focuses on the materials and politics of art during the eighteenth century.